fmoreyra/adlab/README.md

 ## 🛠 Updating dependencies

-You can run `./run uv:outdated` or `./run yarn:outdated` to get a list of outdated dependencies based on what you currently have installed.
+You can run `make uv-outdated` or `make yarn-outdated` to get a list of outdated dependencies based on what you currently have installed.
 Once you've figured out what you want to update, go make those updates in your `pyproject.toml` and / or `package.json` file.